-Cameron Ghalambor - Associate ProfessorPh.D., University of MontanaMy research is focused on the empirical study of adaptation in natural populations of birds and fish.
+Cameron Ghalambor - ProfessorPh.D., University of MontanaMy research is focused on the empirical study of adaptation in natural populations.
 I am particularly interested in how trade-offs are resolved during the process of adaptive evolution in life history, behavioral, and physiological traits.
 We use a variety of field and lab techniques to test and develop theory while also striving to understand the natural history of the organisms we study.

 Alan Knapp - ProfessorPh.D., University of WyomingMy research focuses on plants with a goal of understanding ecological patterns and processes from the leaf to the ecosystem level.
 Research is conducted primarily in the field utilizing the comparative approach and experimental manipulations of key ecological drivers.
 Areas of interest include: plant physiological ecology, ecosystems ecology, climate change, long-term ecological research, invasive plant species, restoration ecology, fire and herbivory effects on communities and ecossytems.

 Janice Moore - ProfessorPh.D., University of New MexicoI am interested in the evolutionary ecology of parasite-host interactions.
 I study the effects of parasites on animal behavior, as well as the effects of parasites on other parasites in communities.
 Currently, I'm especially intrigued by behavioral fever, and the fitness costs and benefits associated with shifting body temperature.